skip to content

 Design protection

-Today, the legislation on design protection of visible automotive spare parts (glazing, lightings, body parts, rear-view mirrors) is not harmonised at European level, thereby creating legal uncertainties and hampering the competitiveness of parts distribution companies and the entire independent automotive aftermarket.
+Thanks to the tireless work of FIGIEFA and the other members of ECAR (European Campaign for the Freedom of the Automotive Parts and Repair Market), we finally have harmonised legislation on the design protection of visible automotive spare parts at the European level.
+This put an end to the legal uncertainties and hampered the competitiveness of parts distribution companies and the entire independent automotive aftermarket.

-What is the issue?
+What was the issue?

-Today, the legislation on design protection of visible automotive spare parts (glazing, lightings, body parts, rear-view mirrors) is not harmonised at European level, thereby creating legal uncertainties and hampering the competitiveness of parts distribution companies and the entire independent automotive aftermarket.
+Until 2024, the legislation on design protection of visible automotive spare parts (glazing, lightings, body parts, rear-view mirrors) was not harmonised at the European level.

 How does it impact our business ?